Iliyan-Y/CV/README.md

 ## Skills

 **Excellent communication**
-For the past three years at The Knightsbridge Apartments as a concierge I was often the first point of contact for every resident request.
-I was able to develop my written and verbal communication skills by responding to emails and answering the phone every day.
+For the past three years at The Knightsbridge Apartments, working as a concierge, I've often been the first point of contact for the people and I've been dealing with their requests.
+The work there gave me the opportunity to develop my written and verbal communication skills by daily responding to emails and answering phone calls.

 **Strong Organization**
 On my previous job I had to make sure that every resident request is completed by the end of the day.
-So I split and organized the tasks, communicate with my collages and departments to make sure everything is done.
+So I've split and organized the tasks, communicated with my collages and departments to make sure everything is done.

 **Fast learner**
-Last year at my free time I taught myself Ruby, React, Node.js, JavaScript and I was able to build on my own a full stack [blog page](https://blog-anything.herokuapp.com/).
-I surprised all my friend and family when I decided to go and study in a foreign country without knowing the language - for one year I learned italian and took all my exams for the first year.
+Last year at my free time I've learned by myself Ruby, React, Node.js, JavaScript and I was able to build on my own a full stack [blog page](https://blog-anything.herokuapp.com/).
+I surprised all my friends and family when I decided to go and study in a foreign country without knowing the language - for one year I've learned Italian and I've taken all my First year exams.

 #### Additional skills